tiffanychang-fr/lab-p5-treasure-hunt/README.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# JS | P5 Splatoon Like
+# JS | P5 Treasure Hunt

 ## Introduction

-Let's implement a simple Platoon-like game, where you would need to paint as many squares on the board as possible.
+Let's implement a simple treasure hunt game, where you would need to move a player around in search for a *not-so-hidden* treasure.

 ## Iteration 1